rutgerblom/SDDC.Lab/README.md

 * If IPv6 deployment is enabled (Deploy.Setting.IPv6 = True):
   * Pod.BaseNetwork.IPv6 must be a fully expanded /56 IPv6 network prefix.
 By default, [RFC4193](https://tools.ietf.org/html/rfc4193) ULA fd00::/56 prefix is used as a placeholder.
   * Router Version should be set to "Latest" (default)
-  * It is recommended that the physical layer-3 switch be configured with OSPFv3 enabed on the Lab-Routers segment
+  * It is recommended that the physical layer-3 switch be configured with OSPFv3 enabled on the Lab-Routers segment
   * The Ansible controller must be IPv6 enabled, and have IPv6 transit to the DNS server
   * DNS server must be IPv6 enabled
   * DNS server must have IPv6 forward and reverse zones